3. Using Zint Barcode Studio

 Clicking on the sequence button (labelled "1234..") in the Data tab opens the Sequence Dialog.
 This allows you to create multiple barcode images by entering a sequence of data inputs in the right hand panel.
 Sequences can also be automatically generated by entering parameters on the left hand side or by importing the data from a file.
 Zint will generate a separate barcode image for each line of text in the right hand panel.
 The format field determines the format of the automatically generated sequence where characters have the meanings as given below:

 |*||Insert leading asterisks|

-The Export Dialog sets the parameters for exporting a sequence of barcode images.
-Here you can set the file name and the output image format.
-Note that the symbology, colour and other formatting information is taken from the main window.
+The Export Dialog invoked by pressing the "Export" button in the Sequence Dialog sets the parameters for exporting a sequence of barcode images.
+Here you can set the filename and the output image format.
+Note that the symbology, colour and other formatting information are taken from the main window.

 The "CLI Equivalent" dialog can be invoked from the main menu or the context menu and displays the CLI command that will reproduce the barcode as currently configured in the GUI.
 Press the "Copy" button to copy the command to the clipboard, which can then be pasted into the command line.